kudobuilder/kudo.dev/content/docs/runbooks/admin/create-kudo-package.md

 ## Preconditions

-A KUDO operator has been created.
+* A KUDO operator has been created.
 This runbook uses the [first-operator operator](https://github.com/kudobuilder/operators/tree/master/repository/first-operator) as defined in the [operators github repository](https://github.com/kudobuilder/operators).
 It is expected that the working directory is from the base of the operator project.

+* `tree` command is installed (used for confirmation only)

 ## Steps